20 Real Estate Business Cards (+ Examples & Templates)

 Zazzle allows you to choose from premade business card templates or create your own from scratch.
 The premade designs are highly customized and will appeal to agents who are targeting a specific audience or who want to stand out from the competition with their personalized design.
 Take a look at their unique options today.

-5. Make Use of Uncommon Materials for Your Card
+5. Make Use of Uncommon Materials

 (Source: Digitalskratch.com)

-Out-of-the-box real estate business card examples show how to make yours stand out from the competition.
-These are perfect for real estate agents who work with new construction, stylized homes like log cabins, or within a location that has forests and other wooded landscapes.
 However, carrying a stack of these wooden business cards might be rather heavy and expensive.
-Instead, save these when you want to impress at important meetings, listing presentations, or VIP client visits and carry similar paper cards to supplement.
+Instead, save these when you want to impress at important meetings, listing presentations, or VIP client visits, and carry similar paper cards to supplement.

 To help design specialized business cards like these, seek out the assistance of a freelancer from Fiverr.
 Fiverr allows you to choose from a list of qualified freelancers to create your logo, business cards, and other marketing materials.
 It is a great way to get an individualized touch to add to your business branding.

-6. Stand Out With Die Cut Business Cards
+6. Attract Attention With Die-cut Business Cards

 (Source: Designbolts.com)